CLiX-1/cmk_plugin_ms_win_defender/README.md

 ## Plugin Information

-The Plugin provides monitoring for the Windows Defender health, like running mode, enabled features, scan age and signatures.
+The plugin provides monitoring of Windows Defender health, including running mode, enabled features, scan age, and outdated signatures.

 See [Check Details](#check-details) for more information.